sy2002/TeleBall/index.md

 * The great [DuinoKit](http://www.duinokit.com) was sy2002's original inspiration to
   create the [BreakOut Tutorial](http://duinokit.com/ShowAndTell/viewtopic.php?f=4&t=14), which itself turned into the origin of TeleBall.
-* The project's web page theme is [broccolini / dinky](https://github.com/broccolini/dinky).
+* The project's web page theme is based on [broccolini / dinky](https://github.com/broccolini/dinky).